 Master of Educational Leadership Program Overview

-Centenary College of Louisiana is relaunching its Master of Educational Leadership (M.Ed.) — a 36-credit-hour hybrid graduate program designed for working educators who are ready to step into leadership roles in schools, districts, and communities.
+Centenary College of Louisiana is relaunching its Master of Educational Leadership (M.Ed) — a 36-credit-hour hybrid graduate program designed for working educators who are ready to step into leadership roles in schools, districts, and communities.
 Beginning in August 2026, this program provides advanced preparation for aspiring principals, supervisors, and district-level administrators, as well as those seeking leadership roles in community-based and nonprofit organizations.

 Rooted in Centenary's mission to prepare global citizens to live productive lives of vitality and purpose, the M.Ed. is built around the National Educational Leadership Preparation (NELP) Standards and emphasizes leadership as both an educational and civic responsibility.
 Graduates will be equipped to lead with vision, equity, and integrity — fostering collaboration and continuous improvement in the schools and communities they serve.